Overview

 Although “aluminum” in an ingredient name can raise red flags for some consumers, the form and usage context matter significantly.
 For typical topical applications, there is no substantial evidence of health risks - such as cancer, neurotoxicity, or systemic “aluminum overload.”

-Learn more about Magnesium Aluminum SilicateDiazolidinyl Urea is a preservative.
-It can cause irritation.
+Learn more about Magnesium Aluminum SilicateDiazolidinyl Urea is an antimicrobial preservative.
+It is commonly used to prevent bacterial, yeast, and mold growth.

 Learn more about LecithinSodium Hydroxide is also known as lye or caustic soda.
 It is used to adjust the pH of products; many ingredients require a specific pH to be effective.